dp-rho/GPUrun/README.md

 Y <- generate_sample_y(X, beta)
 ```

-Now we write R code to sample from the posterior distribution of beta given Z (variable introduced for the Gibbs sampler).
+Now we write R code to sample from the posterior distribution of beta given Z (variable introduced via data augmentation).

 ```
 # Function to run mcmc with input iterations and burning which